ucsb/campus-cloud-docs/docs/general/security.md

 ### What the Cloud Provider Is Responsible For

 * Physical data center security, hardware, and networking infrastructure
-* Hypervisor and managed service security (the underlying compute, storage, and network fabric)
+* The underlying compute, storage, and network systems that managed services run on
 * Software patches and updates for managed services (RDS, Cloud SQL, Azure SQL, etc.)

 ### What the Campus Cloud Team Is Responsible For